Applying For Bail in the Youth Justice Court (NT)

 Presumption against bail

-If a young person is applying for bail and the presumption is against bail, the court must not grant bail unless they have satisfied the court that bail should be granted.
+If a person is applying for bail and the presumption is against bail, the court must not grant bail unless the applicant has satisfied the court that bail should be granted.

 Presumption in favour of bail

-A young person who is charged with an offence where the presumption is in favour of bail must be granted bail unless the court is satisfied that refusing bail is justified, with reference to the factors set out below.
+Under section 8, the presumption is in favour of bail in other cases.
+However, the court may refuse bail if satisfied that refusing bail is justified, with reference to the factors set out below.

 Should bail be granted?